Cybrwire/rock-paper-scissors/README.md

 The Odin Project: Project #2
+Author: Justin Montgomery Jr
+Date: July 10, 2021

-This is my rendition of rock, paper, scissors.
+Description: This is my rendition of rock, paper, scissors.
 Brought to you by JavaScript.

 **Remember to upload the GUI version to github**